pmaengineering/centralpy/README.md

 Option | Description
 --- | ---
-  --project INTEGER      | The numeric ID of the project  (required) --local-dir DIRECTORY  | The directory to push uploads from  (default: ./) --help                 | Show this message and exit.
+  -p, --project INTEGER      | The numeric ID of the project  (required) -l, --local-dir DIRECTORY  | The directory to push uploads from  (default: ./) --help                 | Show this message and exit.

 ## Subcommand: check